I did an Apple Watch 4 Review after all – Here it is

 Don’t get excited.
 The Apple Watch 4 is nothing special here.
 It’s just like a Garmin on a good day…not better.
 Although I’d rather have a Garmin…you don’t often hear me saying that…make the most of it 😉

-Unfortunately, that does not really help determine the quality and potential of the hardware’s GPS accuracy.
+Unfortunately, that does not help determine the quality and potential of the hardware’s GPS accuracy.

 My solution normally is to look at the GPS quality using the manufacturer’s out-of-the-box product in GPS-only mode, not even with any other sensors paired.
 I did that for the Apple Watch BUT the app that records the data makes a further difference to apparent quality.
 So it only seems right to take the default position as being the one chosen by Apple ie that data is recorded by the standard Apple Workout app.
 The results from that are the ones that Apple intended and if they didn’t, well, that’s their fault.

 With the default app, the accuracy is nothing spectacular.
 But it is still good.
-But what is even better is the way in which the track is recorded.
+But what is even better is how the track is recorded.
 There seems to be sort of accelerometer smoothing used and that almost always presents a VERY NICE post-workout track of the route you took.
 And it LOOKS ACCURATE.
 It isn’t accurate BUT IT LOOKS ACCURATE.
 I was really impressed.

 In several posts I’ve written over the last year, or so, I’ve said something along these lines about other devices, “You can’t trust the accuracy of either the GPS or the oHR so you have to use a chest strap and a good footpod and then just rely on the pretty GPS track to see where you have been later“.
-That’s what Apple produce…a really good-looking post-workout track.
-So, in a perverse kind of way, Apple have actually given me a solution that I’ve said I always use.
+That’s what Apple produces…a really good-looking post-workout track.
+So, perversely, Apple has actually given me a solution that I’ve said I always use.
 (2x external sensors and a desire for a pretty GPS track)